towercity/anki-adaptive-vobabulary-flashcards/README.md

-# anki-adaptive-vobabulary-flashcards
+# Adaptive Vobabulary Flashcards for Anki 2.0+

-A vocabulary flashcard template for Anki that can be used for a variety of study methods
+A useful vocabulary flashcard template for Anki that creates cards for variety of study methods.